sdurbin-pxc/plcnext-io-drivers-cpp/README.md

 ## 3. Compiling an example program from the repository:

 With the SDK, you are not limited to one development environment.
 You may choose to integrate the needed compilation flags and sysroots path into many different environments (Visual Studio, VSCode, Eclipse, etc).
-In this README, we will go over CMAKE and Visual Studio 2017+ Open Folder compilations.
+In this README, we will go over a simple Cmake compilation.
+In the future, examples will be created to show how to compile directly from Visual Studio and other IDEs.

 ## 3a.
 CMAKE